GelidusResearch/device.docs/pm1.guides/PM1-Setup-Basic-120V.md

 ## PM1 Setup Guide

-Our PM1 setup guide offers two methods to add the PM1 to an ESPHome/Home Assistant instance.
+This PM1 setup guide offers two methods to add the PM1 to an ESPHome/Home Assistant instance.
 You can add a new device and flash the firmware with a physical device connection via USB serial or you can add it using the pre-installed PM1 WIFI Captive portal and upload the firmware via OTA.
 The WIFI Captive portal method is by far a more convenient method since we only need a cell phone to establish your local WIFI connection.
 If the method chosen is the captive portal then you can install PM1 physically in the power distribution panel and configure it remotely using your phone and ESPHome/Home Assistant after one minute of power on time.

 **Important information:**